 What’s been achieved?

 At the start of the project ETP co-financed the training of 11 ETI-accredited trainers, which included ETP’s Africa staff.
-The scope of the programme was initially to train 10 KTDA factories, but due to the programme’s success, the training has now been carried out across all KTDA factories (65), as well as with head office management.
+The scope of the programme was initially to train 10 KTDA factories, but due to the programme’s success, the training has now been carried out across all KTDA factories (66), as well as with head office management, training more than 1,000 managers, supervisors, and workers.
 Following the training, gender committees have been set up at head office and all KTDA factories, and it’s also compulsory for each factory board to have female representation.

 Benefits to business & staff: